The 7 Fingers: History

 The 7 Fingers is a collective founded in 2002 by seven circus artists: Isabelle Chassé, Shana Carroll, Patrick Léonard, Faon Shane, Gypsy Snider, Sébastien Soldevila, and Samuel Tétreault.

 Since 2003, the collective has been led by Nassib El-Husseini, a political scientist, author, and former advisor to numerous governmental and non-governmental organizations both in Canada and abroad.

 On July 14, 2016, the collective created The 7 Fingers Foundation.

 Until the end of 2017, the collective's headquarter was on 225 Roy East st. in Montreal.
-After 18 months of renovation work, The 7 Fingers moved to their new centre of creation and production, on 2111 Sain-Laurent boulevard, in the quartier des spectacles.
+After 18 months of renovation work, The 7 Fingers moved to their new centre of creation and production, on 2111 Saint-Laurent boulevard, in the quartier des spectacles.

 Original and Touring shows

-Passagers (2018)
+Passagers (2018) / Passengers (2025)

-Passagers is a show celebrating the Human and a reflection on the importance and the beauty of interpersonal relationships, mixing dance, physical expression, acrobatics and projections, gathering six artists from all around the world, and accompanied by original musical compositions.
-This new creation is directed by Shana Carroll, assisted by Isabelle Chassé.
-Its premiere will take place at the Tohu, in Montréal, on November 14, 2018.
+Passagers / Passengers is a show celebrating the Human and a reflection on the importance and the beauty of interpersonal relationships, mixing dance, physical expression, acrobatics, and projections, gathering six artists from all around the world, and accompanied by original musical compositions.
+This creation is directed by Shana Carroll, assisted by Isabelle Chassé.
+The World premiere of this work took place at the Tohu, in Montréal, on November 14, 2018.
+The show played at the American Repertatory Theater in Cambridge, MA, under the name Passengers in 2025.
+The 2018 soundtrack was updated in 2021 and made available on Bandcamp.

+Duel Reality (2024)

+Duel Reality reframes Romeo & Juliette as an acrobatic competition between the Red House and the Blue House.
+Audience members are given a colored band at their seats so they can cheer for the appropriate House.

 Patinoire (2011)

 The company's first solo show, Patinoire, features The 7 Fingers' co-founder Patrick Léonard.
 It is directed by Patrick Léonard himself and assisted by Nicolas Cantin.
 The show was most shown for a month at the Festival d'Avignon in 2014.

 In July 2008, Montreal artists from The 7 Fingers, and some Mexican artists from Cirko de Mente, went to the Canadian great north to meet with Inuit artists from Artcirq, in order to associate their arts and their talents.
 After two weeks of creation, the artists gave several shows in Nunavut.

-A third stopover happened in Montreal in 2008 with the mexican, inuit and montrealer artists.
+A third stopover happened in Montreal in 2008 with the Mexican, inuit and Montrealer artists.
 The show continued on mutating.

 In 2010, Barcelona hosts the residency of The Fibonacci Project for three weeks.
-The show is composed of seven catalan artists and seven Quebecois artists.
+The show is composed of seven Catalan artists and seven Quebecois artists.

 In April 2016, The Project sets camp in Marrakesh for two weeks.
 The show is composed of three Quebecois artists, seven Moroccan artists and three Guinean artists.